gologic-ca/gologic-promptops/HOWTO.md

 ## What is PromptOps?

-**PromptOps is an industrialization concept for IT prompts** — it allows gathering functional and non-functional requirements in prompt form, making them reusable, multi-business, and versionable over time to be applied to all types of code.
+**PromptOps brings engineering rigor to AI prompting** — it systematizes functional and non-functional requirements into precise, reusable prompts that work consistently across domains (development, QA, security, operations) and can be versioned and applied to any codebase with predictable results.

 ### Meta Format
 **Prompt Contract Template**: [PROMPT.md](https://github.com/gologic-ca/gologic-copilot-promptops/blob/main/PROMPT.md)